Raul2718/FLUXSynID/README.md

 python -m scripts.generate_prompts --dataset_dir FLUXSynID --num 15000
 ```

-This creates a folder `FLUXSynID` with 15,000 subfolders, each defining one identity.
+This creates a subfolder `FLUXSynID` with 15,000 subfolders, each defining one identity.
 Adjust `--dataset_dir` and `--num` as needed.

 ### Generating Document-Style Images